SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 This game creates you a switch and joystick inputs that can be used to control a device.
 You should be able to test the inputs from the admin panel preview.

-<strong>Note: if you want that your code runs constantly and starts automatically after boots, you should setup a systemd unit [this way](#running-controller-automatically-on-boot). </strong>
+<strong>Note: if you want that your code runs constantly and starts automatically after on-boot, you should setup a systemd unit [this way](#running-controller-automatically-on-boot). </strong>
 Now you are ready to move to beginner friendly [easy games to hook up](easy_games_to_hook_up) section or to more advanced [custom game creation](custom_game_creation), where we explain in detail how the games work!

-## Running controller automatically on boot
+## Running the SurroRTG Python SDK (controller) on boot automatically on boot

 To make the python code automatically start after restarting the raspberry pi, you will need to follow the steps here to do so.
 Below is example contents of the existing "controller-rpi.service" file that is located in the sdk `scripts folder`.
 You will need to make sure that the following options are correct:
 `WorkingDirectory` has absolute path to your sdk root folder, `ExecStart` has the correct python path inside the sdk folder.